TrezorHannes/Lightning-Python-Tools/Other/fee_adjuster.md

 - trend_sensitivity: Multiplier for the influence of Amboss fee trends on the adjustment.
 - fee_base: Statistical measure from Amboss used as the fee calculation base ("median", "mean", etc.).
 - groups: Node categories for applying differentiated strategies via group_adjustment_percentage.
-- max_outbound: (Optional) Maximum outbound liquidity percentage (0.0-1.0).
-Script only applies adjustments if channel's outbound liquidity is *below* this value.
-- min_outbound: (Optional) Minimum outbound liquidity percentage (0.0-1.0).
-Script only applies adjustments if channel's outbound liquidity is *above* this value.
 - fee_bands: (Optional) Dynamic fee adjustments based on local liquidity.
   - enabled: true/false.
   - discount: Negative percentage adjustment for high local balance (80-100%).